ajarifi/ajarifi.github.io/_pages/cv.md

 <h2 style="color:#900C3F"> Programming skills</h2>

-I mainly use Julia and Python in my research, with additional experience in Mathematica and Fortran.
+I mainly use Julia and Python for numerical calculations and visualization, with additional experience in Mathematica and Fortran.

 * Julia
 * Python